rdbwebster/jdevwork/ManageCompositesApp/CompleteCompositeInstances/Readme.txt

 To generate composite instances in a faulted state, deploy the FaultingComposite to a SOA default partition and run it using EM.
-This will create a composite instance in state 10
+This will create a composite instance in state 10 Deploy a 1.0 version and a 1.1 version so that two different composites with faulted instances will be found.

 Running the Utility
 -------------------